 Or is it that people are so bored with their daily lives that they think a lawsuit over ice seems like a good idea?

-If You Don't Want Ice, Speak Up
+If You Don't Want Ice, Tell Your Barista!

 Like most people, I am too busy on a daily basis to even think about worrying about something as trivial as the amount of ice in my drink.
 Also, I'm an adult.
 If I am old enough to file a lawsuit, I am surely old enough to tell the person preparing my drink that I'd rather not have ice, or I'd rather have a little bit of ice.